serai-dex/serai/coins/monero/wallet/README.md

 - Scanning Monero transactions
 - Sending Monero transactions
-- Sending Monero transactions with a FROST-inspired threshold multisignature protocol, orders of magnitude more performant than Monero's own.
+- Sending Monero transactions with a FROST-inspired threshold multisignature protocol, orders of magnitude more performant than Monero's own

 ### Caveats